 Hi, I’m Jamie.
-I am a content writer for MyWallSt and I come from Tullamore, Co.
+I am the Content Editor for MyWallSt and I come from Tullamore, County.
 Offaly, in the Irish midlands.

 Before joining MyWallSt, I spent 3 years in the Netherlands, where I became an expert on body piercings, having become a writer for a piercing company’s blog, as well as freelancing for a local political paper.
 So it’s safe to say, I know a thing or two about a diversified portfolio.

 I first started investing in 2014.
 I bought shares in Apple because I was working for them back then and had a generous share-purchase plan.
 I was definitely a novice investor at the time, as I sold those shares a few years later, not knowing how much I could have made if I just kept them.
 Now, I follow the MyWallSt approach and have built a pretty strong portfolio for myself.

 My long term goal is to not have to worry about my retirement, instead I plan to simply invest for the next 20-40 years, and watch my portfolio grow.
 A byproduct of this approach will be a comfortable nest-egg I can use in 20 years or so to pay college tuition for my nieces and nephews, or perhaps even my own children.
 I will be building my own retirement fund separately, but for me, investing will give me the opportunity to have a much more exciting, and hopefully earlier, retirement.

 Here I am, 20 years ago, hard at work.
 Similar to today, but I’m now trying to grow a portfolio rather than a flower arrangement.